urraka/skel2d/README.md

 An animation consists of timelines.
 There are bone and slot timelines.
 Each timeline is used to animate a single *animatable* property from either a bone or a slot.

-The following example lists all the animatable bone and slot properties:
+The following lists all the animatable bone and slot properties:

 ```
 skeleton